 While the Lake Placid Lodge may be better known as a couples’ retreat with a lack of TVs, romantic stone fireplaces around every corner, and intimate dining experiences, there’s something undeniably magical about this lodge that speaks to and sparks the imagination of the younger set.
 Perhaps it’s the way the architecture is framed in birch saplings as if trees were growing from the floor, and bronze animal statues are posed in such life-like stances, it’s almost like your guest room is a doorway deep in the woods.

 But that’s just the beginning.
 Beyond the lodge, there’s a slew of other kid-friendly activities and offerings that make a family vacation effortless and something they’ll never forget.
-Who could forget experiencing the makes of a real Winter Wonderland?
+Who could forget experiencing the magic of a real Winter Wonderland?

 2. Riding the Lake Placid Toboggan Chute

 After pulling an old-fashioned sled up a 30-foot-high converted ski jump trestle, little ones can tuck their feet for a front-row seat to whiz more than 1,000 feet, skittering across the frozen surface of Mirror Lake in the heart of Lake Placid.
 The Lake Placid Toboggan Chute is in full swing by early February and entertains children and adults alike throughout the winter months.
 You can’t beat this great way to spend the afternoon or morning, with ticket prices (students $10, adults $15) including the toboggan rental and unlimited rides!

 3. Visiting the Imagination Station